 Kentucky parents may want to talk with their teens before they hit the road.
 That’s because the state is still one of the deadliest for young, newly licensed drivers.

-According to Value Penguin, Kentucky teens are 16% more likely to die in car crashes than almost every other state in the nation.
+Kentucky teens are 140% more likely to die in car crashes than the national average, according to a recent report.

 Summer is the most dangerous time of year